 The model contains:

-System.out.println() calls just output some information about the model run progress, so you should pay your great attention here to just three lines.
+System.out.println() calls just output some information about the model run progress, so you should pay your great attention here to the following lines.

 final Simulation s = new Simulation();

 Here the constructor of the simulation experiment named Simulation is called.
 Please note that Simulation here is the name of the simulation experiment in this particular model, not the name of the base class for simulation experiments in AnyLogic.
 In case the experiment is named MyExperiment, you need to write MyExperiment s = new MyExperiment();

 Next, we call the constructor to create a host object for the simulation experiment:

 Then you may notice the following functions being called: